Citroen C5 Aircross - Reliability & safety

 The Citroen C5 Aircross received two ratings from Euro NCAP to reflect the differences when it's fitted with certain safety equipment and when it's not.
 Fortunately for UK buyers, all versions of the C5 Aircross sold here have the safety kit required for the five-star rating.
 In this form, the C5 Aircross scores 89% for adult occupant protection, 86% for child occupant protection and an impressive 82% in the safety assist category.

 There's plenty of standard technology that aims to minimise the likelihood of a crash occurring.
-All models have autonomous emergency braking (AEB), lane departure warning and active blind spot monitoring, while Flair Plus models have traffic sign recognition and Highway Driver Assist – a combination of lane keeping assist and active cruise control that effectively provides semi-autonomous control in motorway traffic conditions.
+All models have autonomous emergency braking (AEB), lane departure warning and active blind spot monitoring, while top trims have traffic sign recognition and Highway Driver Assist – a combination of lane keeping assist and active cruise control that effectively provides semi-autonomous control in motorway traffic conditions.